Jcg408/Jcg408.github.io/_posts/2019-12-15-ruby_benefit_of_modules.markdown

 Mixins are great to  share functionality between classes.
 Instead of repeating the same code in different classes, you can place the code in a module and then include it into each class that requires it.

 Using modules also promotes good design principles.
-The reusability of code prevents the repetition of code throughout classes and  bundling related code in a common place handles separation of concerns and encapsulation.
+The reusability of code prevents the repetition of code throughout classes and  bundling related code in a common place handles separation of concerns, single responsibility and encapsulation.
 This helps to keep the classes more concise and clean.